arcstur/aws-ecs-github-action/README.md

 - Tag `latest` with the current version (eg "0.4.3")
 - Push both of them to the ECR registry (creating a new version in the repo, and pointing `latest` to the current version).
 - Force update the service.
 Since the task definition wont't change (as it uses the `latest` tag, remember?), we need to restart the service, such that it stops the current tasks and creates new ones, therefore using the current `latest` tag.

+## Make it better
+Next steps:
+- Make CI run only when source files change (and not the README for example)
+- Make CD run only when CI runs successfully